dmasad/StoryletManager/Readme.md

 # StoryManager

 StoryManager is a lightweight add-on for Twine + SugarCube implementing parameterized storylets.
-It's intended for people who are comfortable using JavaScript along with Twine, and want to use it to manage data for their interactive fiction.
+It's intended for people who are comfortable using JavaScript along with Twine, and want to use it to manage data and world-models for their interactive fiction.

+You can use it in the Twine interactive editor, but at the moment it's probably best used with the [Tweego](https://www.motoslave.net/tweego/) command-line tool.

 ## How to use it